ashlynnprasad/langmann-2021/pages/urbandevelopment.md

       {% include feature/item-figure.html objectid="langmann035" width="75" %}
     </div>
     <div class="col-sm">
-      <p style="text-indent: 25px;">This image, taken from Coal Harbour and looking toward Deadman’s Island sometime between 1891 and 1901, shows settlements along the bank of the island.
+      This image, taken from Coal Harbour and looking toward Deadman’s Island sometime between 1891 and 1901, shows settlements along the bank of the island.
 These were establishments that had to be destroyed, and their residents forced to relocate, in order to achieve the impression of an unsettled, primeval land.
 Images such as this one provide evidence for the fact that the area known today as Stanley Park was the site of a thriving populace before it was deliberately displaced in order to appear as though it had never been settled.<br>
     </div>
   </div>
 <p style="text-indent: 25px;">Jean Barman, in her book Stanley Park’s Secret shares quotes from indigenous individuals who lived on these lands before they were forced to relocate.
 In one case, a man named August Jack shares his experience of his house literally being chopped down while he was inside.
 The house was located on the site of a future road that would wrap around the perimeter of Stanley Park, and would therefore have been not unlike the houses pictured here at the edge of Deadman’s Island.<br>